naserowaimer/teachablemachine/README.md

 This project is part of my college course IS201.
 It involves a classification images AI trained using Teachable Machine.
 The project is hosted on GitHub Pages and can be accessed [here](https://naserowaimer.github.io/teachablemachine/).

+For a detailed report on the project, please refer to the [`REPORT.md`](./REPORT.md) file.

 ## Description

 This project utilizes Google's [Teachable Machine](https://teachablemachine.withgoogle.com/) to train an AI model for image classification.
 The model is trained on a dataset consisting of images of bikes, cars, and airplanes.
 The training process involved selecting about 100 images for each class from the provided datasets.
-Access teachable machine page for the model [here](https://teachablemachine.withgoogle.com/models/cx3R3CUXZ/).
+Access teachable machine page for the model [here](https://teachablemachine.withgoogle.com/models/hFJ7H0itp/).

 ## Usage